xielisos567/cardioMASH/blastn/README.md

 done
 ```

-###Step 2, blastn through the nucleotide database of eCAMGC:
+###Step 2, blastn through the nucleotide database of cvdMGC:
 ```
 for i in `ls ./`
 do